092vk/SensorFusion/README.md

 ## Files

-- `sensor_fusion.m`: MATLAB script for collecting sensor data and performing sensor fusion.
+- `mobileDeviceSensorFusion.m`: MATLAB script for collecting sensor data and performing sensor fusion.
 - `README.md`: This file providing an overview of the project.
 - Other MATLAB functions and scripts used in the project.